fix-macosx/net-monitor/README.md

 ## Caveats

-* NM is intended to be used on a dedicated VM or research installation; it overrides default configuration files and interposes itself in TLS network communucations, and is *not* currently recommended for day-to-day use.
+* NM is intended to be used on a dedicated VM or research installation; it overrides default configuration files and interposes itself in TLS network communications, and is *not* currently recommended for day-to-day use.
 * Correlation of sockets, processes, and file system executable paths is imperfect; there are cases where connections will be ascribed to the wrong application path.